-Safe, vibrant, walkable and bikeable connections are vitally important for healthy communities.
-These attributes, together with thoughtful design elements, can create a cam-pus experience commensurate with the caliber of academic achievement at Case Western Reserve University.
+Safe, vibrant, walkable and bikeable connections are vitally vehicle traffic.
+Many streets, Euclid Avenue in particular, are important for healthy communities.
+These attributes, together barriers rather than seams between districts and should be with thoughtful design elements, can create a cam-pus experience transformed into pedestrian-friendly environments through commensurate with the caliber of academic achievement at Case lighting, improved signage, streetscape improvements and street furnishings.
+Together, these elements lend human scale, Western Reserve University. simplify navigation and safely accommodate multiple modes of Navigating between districts is part of the campus experience transportation.